mdjahidhasan009/SQL/join_.md

 It's easy to overlook this little fact, since you put AP_SoftDeleteStatus = 1 in the join clause.

-Also, if you are doing a FULL JOIN, you'll usually have to allow NULL in the WHERE-clause; forgetting to allow NULL on a value will have the same eﬀects as an INNER join, which is something you don't want if you're doing a FULL JOIN.
+Also, if you are doing a FULL JOIN, you'll usually have to allow NULL in the WHERE-clause; forgetting to allow NULL on a value will have the same effects as an INNER join, which is something you don't want if you're doing a FULL JOIN.

 Example: